samblam/StoryMode/memory-bank/progress.md

     *   Survey Creation Bug (400 error).
     *   Participant Management Bug (Sortable.js).
     *   Survey Preview Bug ("Play Sound" button).
+    *   **[UNRESOLVED]** Sound playback in surveys is not functional.
+Multiple attempts to fix the issue have failed, and the root cause is still unknown.
+See `memory-bank/activeContext.md` for a detailed list of failed attempts.

 4.  **Testing:**
     *   Test the enhanced answer saving implementation (after `survey_matches` fix).